ex-jedi/beginner-javascript-tutorials/README.md

 ## The Navigator Object

-- The navigator is sort of just a higher level thing than the window.
+- The navigator is at a higher level than the window.
 - It gives information not just about the browser, but the device itself, the device that it is on.
 - Including things like web cam and audio access, battery level, GPS coordinates.
 - Things that are device specific will live on the navigator.